go-aah/docs/getting-started.md

 Enter your application import path: github.com/jeevatkm/aah-first-app

 Choose your application type (web or api), default is 'web':

+Choose your application View Engine (go, pug), default is 'go':

 Choose your application Auth Scheme (form, basic), default is 'none':